PetoLau/jekyll-now/_posts/2017-01-20-Analyzing-double-seasonal-time-series-with-GAM-in-R.md

 {% highlight text %}
 ##                  edf Ref.df        F p-value
-## te(Daily,Weekly) 335    335 57.25389 5.289648e-199
+## te(Daily,Weekly) 335    335 57.25389       0
 {% endhighlight %}

 EDF = 335, here we are.
 We can see that R-squared is lower than with the model `gam_4`, it is due to that 335 is too high and we [overfitted](https://en.wikipedia.org/wiki/Overfitting) the model.
-It is prove to that GCV procedure is working properly.
-You can read more about the optimal setting (choosing) of `k` argument at [`?choose.k`](https://stat.ethz.ch/R-manual/R-devel/library/mgcv/html/choose.k.html) and of course in the book from Simon Wood.
+It is prove to that GCV procedure (estimation of lambda and EDF) is working properly.
+You can read more about the optimal setting (choosing) of `k` argument at [`?choose.k`](https://stat.ethz.ch/R-manual/R-devel/library/mgcv/html/choose.k.html) and of course in [the book from Simon Wood](https://www.crcpress.com/Generalized-Additive-Models-An-Introduction-with-R/Wood/p/book/9781584884743).

-With the`mgcv` package we have two more opportunities, methods, how to include tensor product interactions term - with functions `ti` and `t2`. `ti` produces a tensor product interaction, appropriate when the main effects (and any lower interactions) are also present, while `te` produces a full tensor product smooth. `t2` is an alternative function to `te` and uses different penalization method.
+With the `mgcv` package we have two more opportunities, methods, how to include tensor product interactions term - with functions `ti` and `t2`. `ti` produces a tensor product interaction, appropriate when the main effects (and any lower interactions) are also present, while `te` produces a full tensor product smooth. `t2` is an alternative function to `te` and uses different penalization method.
 You can read more about it in a documentation of the package `mgcv`: use `?ti` and `?t2` to see more.

 So, let's try both methods in the our case (model).
 First, let's use `ti`: